httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 definitions are updated to align with the terms and notational conventions in
 {{!SEMANTICS}}.
 Changes are intended to be semantically compatible with existing implementations but note that negotiation of `Content-MD5` is deprecated
-{{deprecate-contentMD5}}, `Digest` field parameters are obsoleted
-{{obsolete-parameters}}, "md5" and "sha" digest-algorithms are obsoleted, and the "adler32" algorithm is deprecated.
+{{deprecate-contentMD5}}, `Digest` field parameters are obsoleted {{obsolete-parameters}}, and the algorithm table has been updated to reflect the current state of the art.

 ## Notational Conventions
 {::boilerplate bcp14}